DTC-United/smb-for-steam-on-linux/README.md

-# Use your NAS on Linux to store Steam Games
+# Add the games from your NAS in Linux

 MAKE SURE YOU INSTALL STEAM DIRECTLY, NOT AS AN FLATPAK!